WijdanAlhashim/StadiKsu/README.md

-# StadiKsu
+# StadiKSU

-We are 5 student from KSU working on a project for Software engineering
+A new Flutter project.

+## Getting Started

+FlutterFlow projects are built to run on the Flutter _stable_ release.